cashapp/knit/README.md

 Knit only parses the assemblies in a single module at a time so it is not able to detect duplicates across modules during parsing/compile time.
-Instead Knit provides a `DuplicateDetection` class, which is a Swinject Behavior.
+Instead Knit provides a `DuplicateRegistrationDetector` class, which is a Swinject Behavior.
-`DuplicateDetection` allows for runtime detection of all registrations made to a single Container (DI graph), regardless of which modules those registrations came from.
+`DuplicateRegistrationDetector` allows for runtime detection of all registrations made to a single Container (DI graph), regardless of which modules those registrations came from.
 This adds safety from duplicate registrations to your whole DI graph.

-An instance of DuplicateDetection should be added to the Container to make use of this feature.
+An instance of DuplicateRegistrationDetector should be added to the Container to make use of this feature.
 Configuration steps:

-1. Create an instance of `DuplicateDetection`.
+1. Create an instance of `DuplicateRegistrationDetector`.
 1. Provide that instance to your Container (ScopedModuleAssembler/ModuleAssembler/Assembler also allow behaviors to be passed into their initializers).
 1. Perform the registration phase of your Container setup.
 If you are using ScopedModuleAssembler/ModuleAssembler then the registration phase will be complete after the initialer returns.
-1. Check the `detectedKeys` property of your `DuplicateDetection` instance for duplicates.
+1. Check the `detectedKeys` property of your `DuplicateRegistrationDetector` instance for duplicates.

-Note that there are also helpers on `DuplicateDetection.Key` and `Array<DuplicateDetection.Key>` to help with creating reports/error messages that are easier to read.
+Note that there are also helpers on `DuplicateRegistrationDetector.Key` and `Array<DuplicateRegistrationDetector.Key>` to help with creating reports/error messages that are easier to read.

-`DuplicateDetection` also provides a `duplicateWasDetected` closure hook if you would like to be informed of each duplicate at the moment that duplicate is registered.
+`DuplicateRegistrationDetector` also provides a `duplicateWasDetected` closure hook if you would like to be informed of each duplicate at the moment that duplicate is registered.

 ---